 Such programs can do much more than help employees get in shape.
 As stated by the U.S. Office of Disease Prevention and Health Promotion (ODPHP), employee wellness has the following benefits to offer:

 - Reduced health costs for both employers and employees.

 - Wellness programs can inspire positive lifestyle changes.

 - Small business owners can take advantage of tax incentives for wellness programs.

 But how should companies go about creating their own employee wellness program from scratch?
-To find out, we consulted an expert: Crestline's own onsite occupational health nurse, Rhyanna Larose, RN-BS, OHST, COHC.
-Ahead, Rhyanna will share everything you need to know to start an employee wellness program that will make your workplace healthier and more productive.
+Read on and find out!
+We will share everything you need to know to start an employee wellness program that will make your workplace healthier and more productive.

-Next, she says to create a tracking method to monitor what works and what doesn't.
-"Later on down the road, your company will be able to validate the return on investment for activities."
+Next, create a tracking method to monitor what works and what doesn't.
+Down the road, your company will be able to validate the return on investment for activities.

 - Specifically, you should measure and record:

 - Any other relevant benchmarks.